Focus video player for keyboard shortcuts

 - Go to the Insert tab, choose PivotTable and place it on a new worksheet

-- Drag a numeric field into the VALUES area
+- Drag Price (or another field containing values) into the VALUES area

 Removing items from a PivotTable

-- Drag any field from the layout area back into the field list
+- Drag the Date field back into the field list

-- Drag a field from ROWS to COLUMNS
+- Drag Sold By from ROWS to COLUMNS

-- Click the arrow beside any field in the VALUES area, choose Value Field Settings, and choose Average
+- Right click the values in the PivotTable, choose Value Field Settings, and choose Average

-- Go back to the source data and update any cell to a new value
+- Go back to the source data and update F4 to read 1000

 - Return to the PivotTable, right click it and choose Refresh